-The TPS54302 device has an integrated boot regulator and requires a $0.1-\mu F$ ceramic capacitor between the BOOT and SW pins to provide the gate-drive voltage for the high-side MOSFET.
+The TPS54308 has an integrated boot regulator and requires a $0.1-\mu F$ ceramic capacitor between the BOOT and SW pins to provide the gate drive voltage for the high-side MOSFET.
 A ceramic capacitor with an X7R or X5R grade dielectric is recommended because of the stable characteristics over temperature and voltage.
-To improve drop out, the TPS54302 device is designed to operate at 100% duty cycle as long as the BOOT to SW pin voltage is greater than 2.1 V (typical).
+To improve dropout, the TPS54308 is designed to operate at 100% duty cycle as long as the BOOT to SW pin voltage is greater than 2.1 V (typical).